citusdata/citus_docs/migration/data.rst

   dig +short <hostname> A

-On RDS, edit the inbound database security group to add a custom TCP rule:
+If you're using RDS, edit the inbound database security group to add a custom TCP rule:

 Protocol
   TCP